engr101staff/engr101matlab/_sources/working_with_images/main.rst

    *The Tetons and Snake River, Grand Teton National Park, Wyoming.
 Ansel Adams*

 We can use MATLAB to create, store, and manipulate grayscale images.
-A grayscale image is just a grid of *intensity values* (i.e. bright vs. dark).
-In MATLAB, we represent this as matrix of numbers!
+A grayscale image is represented as a grid of **intensity values** (i.e. bright vs. dark).
+In MATLAB, we represent this as a matrix of numbers!

 There are two ways to represent an image numerically: either using **integers** or using **doubles**.
-Like in math, integers are defined as whole real numbers, or your counting numbers: 1, 2, 3, etc. Doubles are defined as a number with floating points, a fancy way of saying any number with decimals like 1.5, 2.7, and 3.0.
+Like in math, integers are whole real numbers, like 1, 2, and -1.
+Doubles are numbers that have a decimal component, like 1.5, -2.7, and 3.0.

 .. youtube:: J6PU1e6K0T8
   :divid: ch05_02_vid_grayscale_images